🎥 Free Webinar: How to launch a loyalty program quickly to unlock customer insights

 Then, definitely the user interface. if it's going to be an app, seamless customer experience on the app, the app has to be intuitive.
 Loyalty programmes are very new in a mall environment, so it has to be something that's educational and intuitive at the same time.
 Working with an experienced UI expert is very, very important.
 It makes the life of the business a lot easier, because you're not constantly educating the customer.
 So, I think technology is definitely crucial when it comes to implementation - the app and the user interface is very, very key.

 Another important element is marketing and communication.
 Member lifecycle communication has to be in place.
-What happens when you enrol into the programme?
+What happens when you enroll into the programme?
 What is the next line of communication?
 What's the response when you send the welcome email or educational communication?
 Are your benefits clear?
 Do you know as a customer, why, what's in it for you?
 Really, I think it kind of mixes with the user interface, the user experience.
 So for us, that is something that we say has to be very clear.

 Another thing I'd like to look at is the go-to-market approach, which is a significant part of the implementation as well.
 Taking a phased approach, we don't want to go to market with everything on day one - we can afford a phased approach, because I'd rather be educating the customer in bitesize than go all out from the get-go.
 The consumer isn’t like to process all that information at the speed that you'd like them to.
 Plus, it gives us an excuse to keep going back and talking to them.
 But hey, we've now given you this.
 Now, we've given you that.